 That being said, make sure to review your bank accounts and app usage to ensure there isn’t any charges you don’t recognize.

 What are the main types of fees with these apps?

 There are two main fees associated with sending money through apps or bank transfers.
 The first is the transfer fee which can be a percentage of the total amount, flat fee or a combination of both like PayPal.

 The other fee is the exchange rate markup that only occurs if you are sending money internationally.
 These fees will differ from each app and depend a lot on the currency you are using.

 Some companies, like OFX, don’t charge transfer fees but instead take a cut of the exchange rate markup.
 Make sure to double check these fees as different countries have very different costs associated with them.

 Final Thoughts on Best Sending Money Apps

 As you can see, it’s never been cheaper and easier to send money to friends and family.
 Domestically there are plenty of options.
-I personally love Venmo but after researching this post other top recommendations include Google Wallet, Zelle and PayPal.
+I personally love Venmo but after researching this post other top recommendations include Apple Pay, Google Wallet, Zelle and PayPal.
 If you want to send money domestically and prefer a brick and mortar go with Western Union, Moneygram or Walmart.

 When it comes to sending money internationally this might require a little more research on your end as fees can vary between different companies.
 My biggest piece of advice is to use the one that is the cheapest by making sure you are shopping around.